albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

     }
     ```

     Given that the inner anonymous class is typed, the `execute()` method that takes a `Worker` is invoked.
-On the contracry, lambda functions are not typed as we cannot simply replaced the above with a lambda, as shown next.
+On the contrary, lambda functions are not typed as we cannot simply replaced the above with a lambda function, as shown next.

     **⚠️ THE FOLLOWING EXAMPLE WILL NOT COMPILE!!**